MeSilicon7/VoiceModulator-GTK/README.md

 7. **Enable GPU Enhancement for Real-time Processing**
    - Optimize the application to utilize GPU resources for improved real-time audio processing performance.

+8. Some example templates and options for adding templates
+   - Caution: Pre-made Templates can be easily reverse-engineered and may reveal your true voice.

 ### Contributing